maticzav/swift-graphql/README.md

 ## Roadmap and Contributing

-> 🚧 under construction

-This library is more or less finished.
-We are actively using it in our production applications.
+This library is feature complete for our use case.
+We are actively using it in our production applications and plan to expand it as our needs change.
+We'll also publish performance updates and bug fixes that we find.

+I plan to actively maintain it for many upcoming years.
+Swift seems like a fantastic language and I've only started learning it.

-Feel free to create a pull request, but be respectful of my time.
-Document your contributions well, and clearly outline the benefits of the change.
+Feel free to create a pull request with future improvements.
+Please, document your contributions well, and clearly outline the benefits of the change.
+It's also very helpful to include the ideas behind changes.

+Here's a rough collection of ideas we might tackle next:

+- Networking Layer
+- Subscriptions
+- Caching

+> PS.: PRs for the above features will be reviewed a lot more quickly!

 ## Thank you